 Prior to your cycle, boost your kidneys by drinking lots of water and eating clean.
 Foods like parsley, grapes, garlic, and celery, cranberry, cherry, and herbs like cinnamon, dandelion, nettles, tumeric, and ginger could be helpful additions to your diet.
 This can help to cleanse, reduce inflamation, water retention and bloating, all of which can ease your period symptoms when it comes around.
 You can help your liver and lymph system by dry brushing and focusing your efforts on your lymph nodes, liver, and stomach areas, especially if you find skin irritations are triggered during this time.

 To respond to emotional cues, have a reiki session to balance your chakras and initiate the movement of your chi life force throughout your body.
 Hint, the areas of discomfort coincides with certain chakras to help uncover what’s really going on.
 The practice of reiki comes from eastern medicinal traditions which describe menstruation as an “example of complexity and beauty in the female body” (Julie Von, Ph.D).
 Pain and discomfort are treated as signs of internal imbalance and the practitioner works to understand the internal causes of external symptoms.
 During menstruation, chi is represented by a woman’s blood flow as a source of nutrients and life.
 Stress hormones and exhaustion stagnate the easy flow of chi and cause problems throughout your cycle.
 If your symptoms are intense and affecting your daily life, give acupuncture.
-All of these techniques can improve your emotional wellbeing throughout your cycle.
+All of these techniques can improve your emotional wellbeing throughout your cycle and your connection to your femininity.

 Before or after menstruation, you can feel more comfortable in your body by gently cleansing in a bath with our Tone and Balance Bath Bomb.
 Its blend of organic herbs and theurapeutic grade essential oils are designed to cater to the female reproductive system by toning and balancing while relaxing.
 Its properties work together to act as a yoni steam, all in a bath!
 If baths aren’t your thing, try herbal teas and supplements.
 When incorporateing herbs, it’s important to explore which herbs will work best with your body and unique needs and are not counterindicated with any existing medications.
 So, please consult your doctor prior.
 Ashwagandha, vitex, black cohosh, red clover blossom, raspbery leaf, rosehips, crampback, fewerfew, white willow bark, and fennel are a good place to start your search.
 And don’t forget low-intensity exercises such as walking, zumba, yoga, and qi gong.
 These can all be done before, after or during your cycle–you decide!
 Create your own unique rituals that helps you own your femininity, honor your body, understand its cues, and get on with feeling your best!
 Because when you feel your best, you show up differently, and are in position to begin living your best life.